Some days of the Church Calendar, such as Christmas

 25 December 2017 - Christmas day

 We celebrate Christ's birth.
 This is a very symbolic time in our and many other religions.
 The winter solstice has just passed on December 21, and the days are lengthening, signifying the triumph of light over darkness.
 We light Christmas lights and spend time with our families.
 Christmas day is Day 1 of the traditional "12 days of Christmas".
 Day 12 is the day before Epiphany.
 "12th Night" refers to the last night before Epiphany.

-6 January 2017 - Epiphany.
+6 January 2018 - Epiphany.
 A revelation or manifestation.
 Christ is revealed to the world.
 In some countries it is the feast of the Magi ("Three Kings day").
 Epiphany is the first day after the 12 days of Christmas.
-The Epiphany Sunday Service is the first Sunday before this.

 The day before the first day of Lent, Ash Wednesday.
 Some people traditionally eat pancakes on Shrove Tuesday (Pancake Day).
 This is also the day for final parties and carnivals like Mardi Gras (Fat Tuesday) and Fastnacht before the fasting of Lent.